Steve Harley & Cockney Rebel: Acoustic tours

 After the success of 1998 and 1999's respective 'Stripped To The Bare Bones' and 'Stripped Again' tours, Harley would continue to tour in an acoustic format.
 Firstly with Jim Cregan and a selection of other members of Cockney Rebel, depending on the exact date of the show, in 2002.
-This format produced 2003's 'Acoustic and Pure: Live' album.
-With the exception of the 2015 reunion, which was in the full band format, Cregan would next join Harley for 2 acoustic shows in March 2020, which otherwise featured Harley performing alone.
-In 2003 and 2004, the 5-piece acoustic line-up that played 2004's 'Anytime!
-(A Live Set)' album was put together, featuring Lascelles on percussion, Gladwell on lead guitar, Wickens on violin/guitar, and Anderson on double bass.
-In 2005 and 2006, this format was used in Holland and Belgium while promoting 2005's 'The Quality Of Mercy' album, and these shows are notable for featuring significant rearrangements of some of the songs from the album, which were never played during concerts in England.
+This format produced 2003's Acoustic and Pure: Live album.
+With the exception of the 2015 reunion, which was in the full band format, Cregan would next join Harley for two acoustic shows in March 2020, which otherwise featured Harley performing alone.
+In 2003 and 2004, the five-piece acoustic line-up that played 2004's Anytime!
+(A Live Set) album was put together, featuring Lascelles on percussion, Gladwell on lead guitar, Wickens on violin/guitar, and Anderson on double bass.
+In 2005 and 2006, this format was used in Holland and Belgium while promoting 2005's The Quality Of Mercy album, and these shows are notable for featuring significant rearrangements of some of the songs from the album, which were never played during concerts in England.
 These shows were played without Anderson.

-Between 2010 and 2019 these concerts were revived as a 3-man line-up, with Harley alongside Wickens and Lascelles (this time on keyboards and percussion, as per his role in the full rock band shows).
+Between 2010 and 2019, these concerts were revived as a three-man line-up, with Harley alongside Wickens and Lascelles (this time on keyboards and percussion, as per his role in the full rock band shows).
 These shows were originally marketed as the '3-man acoustic show' before being renamed to 'Acoustic Trio' in 2016.
-The shows in 2010 were marketed as an 'Acoustic Set', as they were the first acoustic shows since 2004.
-This format was phased out in 2020 - in order to promote Harley's new album 'Uncovered'- in favour of a revived 4-man line-up, though with David Delarre on lead guitar, and Oli Hayhurst on double bass, with Harley and Wickens reprising their roles.
-The COVID-19 pandemic delayed most of the shows on this tour - with only the first 9 played as planned.
-Two shows were however played in late-September 2020, both in the acoustic trio format, though Hayhurst accompanied the trio on the second of these shows.
+The shows in 2010 were marketed as an 'Acoustic Set', as they were the first UK acoustic shows since 2004.
+The Trio format was technically a revival of the original acoustic format as envisaged in 1997, which would have been a three-man show with Harley, Nice, and Pynn.
+This format was phased out in 2020 – in order to promote Harley's new album Uncovered – in favour of a revived four-man line-up, though with David Delarre on lead guitar, and Oli Hayhurst on double bass, with Harley and Wickens reprising their roles.
+The COVID-19 pandemic delayed most of the shows on this tour – with only the first nine played as planned.
+Two shows were, however, played in late-September 2020, both in the acoustic trio format, though Hayhurst accompanied the trio on the second of these shows.
 In addition, Harley held an online Q and A session via Zoom Videoconferencing in mid-December 2020.